hashgraph/hedera-mirror-node/docs/database/README.md

 * Solution: Fixed in Hedera Services [v0.34.2](https://github.com/hashgraph/hedera-services/releases/tag/v0.34.2) on February 17, 2023.
 Fixed in Mirror Node in v0.74.3 by a migration that adds the missing transactions.

+## Manual Steps Required For 0.96.0 Upgrade
+* For existing operators, upgrading to 0.96.0 requires manual upgrades to be applied to the database.
+You must execute the script located [here](/hedera-mirror-importer/src/main/resources/db/scripts/init-temp-schema.sh)

 ## Database migration from V1 to V2

 [Citus](https://github.com/citusdata/citus) is the database engine to use with the V2 schema.
 The following table is the